Darwish-md/TryHackMe/Randoms.md

 - To add credentials for an RDP, we can use this cmnd `cmdkey /generic:TERMSRV/<targetname> /user: "<username>" /pass: "<password>"`, where targetname is the rdp file name that we can find if we open it in notepad.
-- Seclists is an amazing collection of wordlists. it can be installed with `sudo apt install seclists` if using Kali or Parrot.
+- ***Seclists*** is an amazing collection of wordlists. it can be installed with `sudo apt install seclists` if using Kali or Parrot.
 Alternatively, we can download the repository from the repository.
+We also have `rockyou.txt` under directory `usr/share/wordlists` for password cracking.
+- ***Hydra*** is a very fast online password cracking tool, which can perform rapid dictionary attacks against more than 50 Protocols, including Telnet, RDP, SSH, FTP, HTTP, HTTPS, SMB, several databases and much more.
+Command syntax is as following: `hydra -t <Number of parallel connections per target> -l <username> -P <wordlist.txt file path> -vV <Target_IP> <service like ftp, smb, etc>`.

 ### During Windows Investigation room:
 1. To find the system information, from cmd: `systeminfo`.